-- (8) Withhold individual treatment designed to minimize pain and suffering for injured, diseased, or sick animals, which may include forms of euthanasia as recommended by the American Veterinary Medical Association. - (9) Neglect to identify and record treatment of sick and injured animals in animal health records. - (10) Practice induced molting. - (d) Parasite control plans. - (1) Organic livestock operations must have comprehensive plans to minimize internal parasite problems in livestock, including preventive measures such as pasture management, fecal monitoring, and emergency measures in the event of a parasite outbreak.
+(8) Withhold individual treatment designed to minimize pain and suffering for injured,

+(9) Neglect to identify and record treatment of sick and injured animals in animal health records.

+(10) Practice induced molting.

+(d) Parasite control plans.

+(1) Organic livestock operations must have comprehensive plans to minimize internal parasite problems in livestock, including preventive measures such as pasture management, fecal monitoring, and emergency measures in the event of a parasite outbreak.